I can’t get enough of tall, flowering, towering plants, whether they’re perennials, grasses, or shrubs.

 Salvia azurea (Blue Sage) Zones 4-9, Deer-Resistant

-Once I learned that this variety grows to a towering 5-feet, with sky-blue flowers, I just had to try it.
+Once I learned that this variety grows to a towering 5-feet, with sky-blue flowers, I just had to try it in my Pollinator Garden.

 I’ve been so pleased with the long-lasting flowers, watching them transform and elongate as they age.